manyaananth/FairAuditor-MVP/README.md

-# Largest Heading**"🚨 PROTOTYPE NOTE FOR JUDGES: The app is currently configured to run locally on localhost.
-Please view our 3-minute Demo Video to see the fully functional, live walkthrough of the UI, AI Integration, and Data Engine."**
+##"🚨 PROTOTYPE NOTE FOR JUDGES: The app is currently configured to run locally on localhost.
+Please view our 3-minute Demo Video to see the fully functional, live walkthrough of the UI, AI Integration, and Data Engine."